JamesTurnerGit/CV/README.md

 ### NM Group
 #### GIS Analyst Oct 2012 — Dec 2016
 Responsible for processing large point clouds gathered from LiDAR scanners into accurate computer simulations of overhead power-lines and other utilities.
-During my time here my love for coding and puzzle solving was reignited.
+Worked effectively on a small team which hit deadlines consistently.

-Fixed a systematic issue with a massive ground model with a custom script. saved several thousand pounds in man-hours alone.
+Fixed a systematic issue with a massive ground model with a custom script in MicroStation Basic.
+This script saved several thousand pounds in man-hours alone.
 Decided to go into programming as a career because this event was so personally fulfilling.

 Solved a lot of additional problems in production by continuing to write scripts in Python and MicroStation Basic.

-Worked effectively on a small team which hit deadlines consistently.

 ***
 ## <a name="projects">Projects & Code</a>